HTGenomeAnalysisUnit/nf-pipeline-regenie/README.md

 - The pipeline is optimized for massive scaling, by chunking operations as much as possible.
 When computational resources are available, you can cut down run time by increasing the limit on concurrent tasks.
 - All major data types are accepted as input, including plink1 binary dataset (bed/bim/fam), plink2 binary dataset (pgen/pvar/psam), bgen format (bgen/bgi/sample), and vcf.gz format.
 - The pipeline can perform both standard GWAS analysis on single variants, and aggregated rare variant tests using burden test and any of the tests available in regenie, namely skat, skato, sakto-acat, acatv, acato, acato-full.
+- Taking advantage of regenie you can also perform GxE and GxG interaction analysis and conditional analysis providing a list of variants to condition on.
 - Results include summary statistics, but also filtered tophits / loci annotated with nearby genes and an HTML report for each phenotype with Manhattan plot and regional plots for the best loci.
 - Two running modes are available: **single project mode** and **multi models mode**.
 Using the multi models mode it is possible fully automate the test of multiple association models for a cohort.
 You just need to provide a trait table with phenotype and covariates and a model table containing all the desired combinations of models.
 The pipeline will take care of setting up uniform analysis groups.